Rothenberg Ventures: History

-The firm has had 20 liquidity events to date: including Swing by Swing, Propeller, and 1-Page.
-1-Page went public gaining a 20x return for Rothenberg venture's investors.
-Robinhood, valued at $5.6 Billion, is poised for an IPO in late 2019.

 Controversies

 Rothenberg Ventures became the subject of an investigation by the U.S. Securities and Exchange Commission in 2016, and multiple lawsuits have been filed against the firm.
 In 2018, the SEC charged Mike Rothenberg and Rothenberg Ventures with fraud.
 In July 2016, the U.S. Securities and Exchange Commission (SEC) opened an investigation into Rothenberg Ventures' financial management practices, centering on allegations of excessive executive compensation without investors' knowledge.
 Media reports have cited bank fraud, breach of fiduciary duty, whistleblower retaliation, and wire fraud as possible areas of investigation, which the SEC has not confirmed.

 Several executives left the company during July and August 2016, including Fran Hauser, who had served as a venture partner since May 2014.
 Multiple lawsuits have been filed against the company, including one by a former chief of staff alleging Rothenberg Ventures owed payments to 50 employees, and another by a former chief financial officer who claimed he was never paid back for more than $100,000 in business expenses.
 Rothenberg was ordered to pay its former CFO $166,000 in damages on October 30, 2017.

 Mike Rothenberg has been accused of investing $5 million from Rothenberg Ventures' second and third funds in his own startup company, River Studios, a VR production house established in May 2015.
 River Studios' first contract was with Birchbox, and the company has subsequently created VR content for Björk, Coldplay, the Denver Broncos, and the Sacramento Kings.
 A third party forensic accounting firm was able to reconcile the finances and confirmed that they were consistent with the agreements with the LPs.
 In 2017, Transcend VR sued Mike Rothenberg on allegations of breach of contract and settled out of court.
-"We look forward to a continuation of Mike's highly ranked performance as a venture fund manager and are pleased to continue as an investor with Rothenberg Ventures", said Dominic Polizzotto, manager of Transcend VR and affiliate Transcend Frontier, LLC.